tinkerhubcet/Idea-Tank/README.md

 # Idea-Tank
-Create New ideas, and submit the ideas here by doing a pull request!
+Create New ideas and innovations..and submit the ideas here by doing a pull request!